-Around here, we always get a burst of creative inspiration when our Instagram feeds light up with a friend’s #ladiesdrawingnight post; the growing trend of group doodling just does it for us.
-So we were extra-excited to learn that the originators of the phenomenon, a trio of crazy-talented artists, illustrators, and designers who began posting the products of their own social drawing sessions back in 2012, had joined forces to document their experiences inside a beautiful softcover book: Ladies Drawing Night: Make Art, Get Inspired, Join the Party (Chronicle Books, $27.50).
+Around here, we always get a burst of creative inspiration when our Instagram feeds light up with a friend’s #sipandpaint night post; the growing trend of group painting just does it for us.
+So we were extra-excited to learn that the originators of the similarly themed #ladiesdrawingnight phenomenon, a trio of crazy-talented artists, illustrators, and designers who began posting the products of their own social drawing sessions back in 2012, had joined forces to document their experiences inside a beautiful softcover book: Ladies Drawing Night: Make Art, Get Inspired, Join the Party (Chronicle Books, $27.50).

-In the book, Julia Rothman, Leah Goren, and Rachael Cole give us a glimpse into some of their favorite themed art nights, sharing their serendipitous discoveries and hands-on insights alongside recommendations for materials and detailed guidance for approaching each theme in your own communal draw-a-thon.
+In the book, Julia Rothman, Leah Goren, and Rachael Cole give us a glimpse into some of their favorite themed painting and drawing nights, sharing their serendipitous discoveries and hands-on insights alongside recommendations for materials and detailed guidance for approaching each paint night theme in your own communal draw-a-thon.

-To help you get started — and ease any amateur’s intimidation — Julia has dreamed up five beginner-friendly prompts just for you.
+The last step to a memorable art night?
+The right theme.
+To help you get started—and ease any amateur’s intimidation—Julia has dreamed up five beginner-friendly sip and paint night ideas just for you.
 “We often pick a theme for our own evenings,” she says.
 “It can be loose or very specific, but without one, we’d often say to each other, ‘I don’t know what to draw tonight.’
 It’s also a fascinating way to see how artists interpret ideas differently.”

 “Ask each attendee to bring along an object of their choice,” Julia says.
 “Place each item in the middle of the working space in an appealing grouping where the objects interact from every angle.
 Seat the guests around the objects so they each have a different point of view.
 What’s exciting about this exercise is that everyone brings an object they would like to draw, and that varies greatly between people, forcing you to render objects you don’t normally draw.
 It also opens up many conversations about why each person chose their objects.”